-Even though it’s easy to keep in touch with members via social media, nothing can replace seeing relatives in person.
+Even though it’s easy to keep in touch with family members via social media, nothing can replace seeing relatives in person.
 A family reunion is a great way to connect, reflect, and make new memories.
 To start planning your family reunion, you will need to pick a date, location and venue.
 Then, you can make the arrangements for the event and coordinate the final details.

 StepsPart 1Part 1 of 4:Setting a Date